 If road transport is required, then road risk is an important consideration.
-Assurance must be gained that the driver is competent to operate the class of passenger vehicle and that the vehicle is roadworthy and meets the minimum standards laid out in any Local Authority fleet policy.
+Assurance must be gained that the driver is competent to operate the class of passenger vehicle used, and that the vehicle is roadworthy and meets the minimum standards laid out within a Fleet Policy.